onhalfway/weijiacheng/docs/contents/wjch/en/headway/pre-intermediate/hw4e-pre-intermediate-sb.md

 140:42
 you
 140:44
-tape script eight point seven brothers
+tapescript eight point seven brothers
 140:48
 and sisters one David I'm one of three
 140:55